Baryogenesis

-In physical cosmology, baryogenesis (also known as baryosynthesis) is the physical process that is hypothesized to have taken place during the early universe to produce baryonic asymmetry, the observation that only matter (baryons) and not antimatter (antibaryons) is detected in universe other than in cosmic ray collisions.
+In physical cosmology, baryogenesis (also known as baryosynthesis) is the physical process that is hypothesized to have taken place during the early universe to produce baryonic asymmetry, the observation that only matter (baryons) and not antimatter (antibaryons) is detected in the universe (other than in cosmic ray collisions).

 Since it is assumed in cosmology that the particles we see were created using the same physics we measure today, and in particle physics experiments today matter and antimatter are always symmetric, the dominance of matter over antimatter is unexplained.

 A number of theoretical mechanisms are proposed to account for this discrepancy, namely identifying conditions that favour symmetry breaking and the creation of normal matter (as opposed to antimatter).
 This imbalance has to be exceptionally small, on the order of 1 in every 1630000000 (≈2×10^9) particles a small fraction of a second after the Big Bang.
 After most of the matter and antimatter was annihilated, what remained was all the baryonic matter in the current universe, along with a much greater number of bosons.
 Experiments reported in 2010 at Fermilab, however, seem to show that this imbalance is much greater than previously assumed.
 These experiments involved a series of particle collisions and found that the amount of generated matter was approximately 1% larger than the amount of generated antimatter.
 The reason for this discrepancy is not yet known.

 Most grand unified theories explicitly break the baryon number symmetry, which would account for this discrepancy, typically invoking reactions mediated by very massive X bosons or massive Higgs bosons.
 The rate at which these events occur is governed largely by the mass of the intermediate or particles, so by assuming these reactions are responsible for the majority of the baryon number seen today, a maximum mass can be calculated above which the rate would be too slow to explain the presence of matter today.
 These estimates predict that a large volume of material will occasionally exhibit a spontaneous proton decay, which has not been observed.
 Therefore, the imbalance between matter and antimatter remains a mystery.

 Baryogenesis theories are based on different descriptions of the interaction between fundamental particles.
 Two main theories are electroweak baryogenesis, which would occur during the electroweak phase transition, and the GUT baryogenesis, which would occur during or shortly after the grand unification epoch.
 Quantum field theory and statistical physics are used to describe such possible mechanisms.

 Baryogenesis is followed by primordial nucleosynthesis, when atomic nuclei began to form.

 Unsolved problem in physics: Why does the observable universe have more matter than antimatter?